element-hq/element-x-android/.maestro/README.md

 The CI is running maestro using the workflow `.github/worflow/maestro.yaml` and [maestro cloud](https://cloud.mobile.dev/).
 For now we are limited to 100 runs a month.
 Some GitHub secrets are used to be able to do that: `MAESTRO_CLOUD_API_KEY`, for now api key from `benoitm@element.io` maestro cloud account, and `MATRIX_MAESTRO_ACCOUNT_PASSWORD` which is the password of the account `@maestroelement:matrix.org`.
 This account contains a room `MyRoom` to be able to run the maestro test suite.

+## Future

+- run on Element X iOS.
+This is already working but it need some change on the test to make it works.
+Could pass a PLATFORM parameter to have unique test and use conditional test.
+- run specific test on both iOS and Android devices to make them communicate together.
+Could be possible to test room invite and join, verification, call, etc. To be done when Element X will be able to create account and create room.
+A main script would be able to detect the Android device and the iOS device, and run several maestro tests sequentially, using `--device` parameter to perform a global test.